-- Knee Hyperextension
+- Symptoms of Knee Hyperextension

-Symptoms of a Hyperextended KneeThe most obvious symptom of knee hyperextension is pain behind the knee or on the sides.
+The most obvious symptom of knee hyperextension is pain behind the knee or on the sides.
 Patients will often hear or feel a pop at the time of injury.
-Swelling will usually start shortly after the time of injury, and the patient may have trouble walking or continuing activity due to pain and/or instability.
+Swelling will usually start shortly after the time of injury, and the patient may have trouble walking, bending the knee, or continuing activity due to pain and instability

-How to Treat Knee HyperextensionA visit to the doctor to ensure that the ligaments and cartilage in your knee are intact is usually recommended.
-As with any injury, your doctor will be the best source of advice on the appropriate treatment method for your situation.
-For minor knee hyperextension, typically rest, ice, and elevation for 2-4 weeks will allow the knee enough time to heal.
-For more severe injuries which may include ligament or cartilage tears, surgery may be required.
-In these cases, it typically it takes 6 to 9 months after surgery before return to full activity.
+A visit to the doctor to ensure that the ligaments and cartilage in your knee are intact is recommended.
+For minor knee hyperextension, RICE (rest, ice, compression, and elevation) for 2-4 weeks will allow the knee enough time to heal.
+For more severe injuries which may include ligament or cartilage tears, recovery time estimates around 6-12 months post-surgery for the knee to resume full activity.

 Weak surrounding leg muscles can place you at higher risk for knee hyperextension.
 A physical therapist may suggest different strengthening and stretching exercises to help build up the muscles around the knee.